DiegoAraujoJS/DiegoAraujoJS/README.md

 Bootstrap,
 CSS Modules

+### Currently
+I am working on a project that aims to create an enviroment for solving logic theorems.
+The app is being made with TypeScript alone, and the development is strongly test driven.
+Personal motivations onto this are to join theoretical knowledgde of formal logic with tangible code.

 ### Finally
 I want to be part of a company that gives me space for developing my primary capabilities and where I can find space for creative and out-of-the-box developing of the application infrastructure.